Jodm522/amb-checklist/README.md

 # amb-checklist
-This is the checklist program I am creatig to use for ambulance checkoffs for my current place of employment
+This is the checklist program I am creating to use for ambulance checkoffs for my current place of employment